sowmyavejerla/taskmanagement/README.md

 Features:

 Add a task with a title and description.
-View a list of tasks.
+View a task and list of tasks.
-Mark tasks as completed.
+Mark tasks as inprogress and completed.
-Remove tasks.
+Remove task.
 Basic error handling for user input.